 Prenuptial Mediation

-Mediation of a prenuptial agreement can increase your understanding of each other as you share your hopes, visions and fears for the future.
+Mediation of a prenuptial agreement can increase your understanding of each other as you share your hopes, visions and fears for the future and bring about financial clarity.

 Money is one of the biggest taboos.
 Some people would rather talk about their sex life than reveal their net worth.
 However, 70% of divorcing couples state that money was a big source of conflict.
 Negotiating a prenup can give you a chance to discuss your philosophies about money and your visions for handling it reasonably and fairly in the future, prior to any conflicts building.